Cystitis in Females Medication

 Ampicillin

 Ampicillin has activity against anaerobes and gram-negative aerobes.
-Ampicillin can be given intravenously or intramuscularly and is generally used in combination with an aminoglycoside (gentamicin) for empiric or directed activity against E faecalis in patients with complicated cystitis who cannot tolerate oral therapy or in patients in whom infection with resistant organisms is suspected.
+Ampicillin can be given intravenously or intramuscularly and generally is used in combination with an aminoglycoside (gentamicin) for empiric or directed activity against E faecalis in patients with complicated cystitis who cannot tolerate oral therapy or in patients in whom infection with resistant organisms is suspected.

 Cephalosporins, Second Generation